 Are you struggling with whether to use JavaScript or TypeScript for your next big project?

 As a C-level executive, it’s crucial to choose the right technology that not only meets your business needs but also positions your company for future success.
+The JavaScript language is foundational in web development and is standardized through the ECMAScript standards.
 Both TypeScript and JavaScript are powerful tools in web development, but each has its own strengths and benefits.

 Today, we’ll understand the differences between them, the advantages and disadvantages of each, and what to choose – TypeScript vs JavaScript.
 Scroll down to find out.